Last updated: 11th February 2022

 We loved The Terracotta Army, a true archaeological wonder of the world, and for us ranks up there with The Pyramids and the Grand Canyon, bucket list stuff.
 An extraordinary place, that was never supposed to be revealed.
 Even though we’re both not big into museums, it really gave us an insight into Chinese history and Dynasties.

 After a great day of history, back in Xi’an we immersed ourselves in more Dynasty history this time in the form of the theatre at the Tang Dynasty Show.
-They told us the story of the Tang Dynasty (618–907) with both Chinese and English presenters.
+They told us the story of the Tang Dynasty (618–907) though 10 different dance and music routines with both Chinese and English presenters.
 We also had a pre-theatre dumplings meal here with lots of other Chinese tourists which was tasted quite good and came with fermented rice wine, from memory the cost was quite reasonable.

 Phil loved the show, the storytelling, costume design, acrobatics and the traditional music.
 Garth thought the place was a little touristy but the show really well produced.